Code-Institute-Submissions/simon-milestone-project-two/README.md

 ### Responsive Testing

-I used Google Chrome's Development tools to constantly test each change that I made to my website and to ensure that it appeared in the desired way on different screen sizes.
-I also tested my website on different screen sizes (mobile, tablet and desktop) to ensure it appeared in the desired way on different devices.
+I used Google Chrome's Development tools to constantly test each change that I made to my project and to ensure that it appeared in the desired way on different screen sizes.
+I also tested my game on different screen sizes (mobile, tablet and desktop) to ensure it appeared in the desired way on different devices.

-To test my whole website, I went through each page, feature by feature, and documented the results on a spreadsheet.
+To test my whole game, I went through each feature and documented the results on a spreadsheet.
 The spreadsheet also documents any responsive features and confirms that they work and appear as intended on different screen sizes.
 The link to the spreadsheet it below:

 - [Testing Checklist]()